phuongwj/Telemed-Consult-Messages-Backend-System/README.md

 - *How did you structure your data?*

-    My data is structured in relational tables.
+    My data is structured in relational tables because I want to enforce data integrity, which is vital in healthcare systems.

 - *What fields did you include and why?*